-- continue developing musical skills and understanding from previous Music studies; - stimulate and develop an appreciation and enjoyment of music through an active involvement in the four key areas: Music Literacy, Analysis and Context, Practical and Performance skills, and Composing and Arranging; - develop performing skills to enable participation in the wide range of musical activities; - develop a perceptive, sensitive and critical response to music of different styles within a cultural and historical context; - encourage confident use of the language (reading and writing music), the development of memory and skills such as analysis, inventiveness and coordination; and - encourage the understanding and expression of thoughts and feelings that may be more readily accessible through music than through other forms of communication.
+- continue developing musical skills and understanding from previous Music studies; - stimulate and develop an appreciation and enjoyment of music through active involvement in the four key areas: Music Literacy, Music Analysis, Practical and Performance skills, and Composition and Arranging; - develop performance skills to enable participation in a wide range of musical activities; - develop a perceptive, sensitive, and critical response to music of different styles within a cultural and historical context; - encourage confident use of the language (reading and writing music), the development of memory and skills such as analysis, inventiveness, and coordination; and - promote the understanding and expression of thoughts and feelings that may be more readily accessible through music than other forms of communication.

 The music courses are organised into two interrelated strands: Making and Responding.
-There are four content areas: